ethereum/ethereum-org-website/src/content/developers/tutorials/short-abi/index.md

 A byte of calldata costs either 4 gas (if it is zero) or 16 gas (if it is any other value).
 One of the most expensive operations on the EVM is writing to storage.
-The maximum cost of writing a 32 byte word to storage on L2 is 22100 gas, currently that is 22.1 Gwei.
+The maximum cost of writing a 32-byte word to storage on L2 is 22100 gas, currently that is 22.1 Gwei.
 So if we can save a single zero byte of calldata, we'll be able to write about 200 bytes to storage and still come out ahead.